 Read More: The Digital Gold Rush | Acquiring Online Businesses for Rapid Growth

-MagicBrief has rapidly made a name for itself, having analyzed over $6 billion in ad spend.
+MagicBrief has rapidly made a name for itself by analyzing over $6 billion in ad spend.
 Its client roster includes notable brands such as Fenty Beauty, Koala, and Linktree.
 The platform provides capabilities like scoring creative performance, generating smart briefs, and recommending formats based on market effectiveness.
-This move by Canva reflects a growing demand for tools that can both create and optimize content, especially as teams face increasing content overload and performance pressure.
+This move by Canva reflects growing demand for tools to create and optimize content.

 This acquisition aligns with Canva’s larger ambition to lead the AI-driven transformation of creative and business tools.
 The company has been actively expanding its AI offerings.
 It launched Canva Sheets, an AI-powered spreadsheet tool.
 It also introduced Magic Charts and Canva Code.
 All these tools are driven by generative AI.
 MagicBrief’s data analytics technology is expected to complement these AI tools.
 It enhances how users interpret campaign success.
 Moreover, it helps users respond dynamically.
 These improvements move Canva closer to its goal of “democratizing marketing”.